shai-amar/Preloader/README.md

 Required files
 ==============

-The files where all the functionality
+SAViewController uses SAPreLoader

 SAViewController.h

 SAViewController.m

+The files that contain the preloader functionality

+SAPreLoader.h

+SAPreLoader.m

 The storyboard where all the views are